 What is SEO?

-It’s extremely comprehensive and requires a knowledge of how search engines work “ which can be difficult as search engines like Google make thousands of updates a year “ as well as a comprehensive strategy to ensure your site and relevant information are being optimized for the queries and keywords that are most likely to get you found by relevant searchers.
+It’s extremely comprehensive and requires a knowledge of how search engines work, which can be difficult as search engines like Google make thousands of updates a year, as well as a comprehensive strategy to ensure your site and relevant information is being optimized for the queries and keywords that are most likely to get you found by relevant searchers.